 …the Mainzer Fastnacht Gardes reflect the attitude of the region and especially the city of Mainz.

 The cockade seen here on the hat, with its roundels of red, white and blue reflects those worn in red and blue during the storming of the Bastille.

 Another symbol of parody of the power of the occupying French forces was to wear it as part of a carnival costume.

 The roundel as it is now had the white added by Lafayette.
 At the same time a white stripe was added to the French flag to give wider association than that of the city of Paris, whose colours were red and blue.

 The roundel in its three colours was then adopted to be worn from the French militia.

 It was this roundel on French aircraft during the First World War that led to similar roundels being adopted by the forces of other countries during the Second World War.

 The Mainz Fastnacht flag is another parody – being essentially a replica of the French flag with an additional stripe of yellow – and being reflected in the scarves worn throughout Mainz during carnival season.

-The 200,000 or so people who live in Mainz are passionate about their city, their festivals, their football team Mainz 05– and most of all about their Fastnacht carnival celebrations.
+The 200,000 or so people who live in Mainz are passionate about their city, their festivals, their football team Mainz 05 whose former player turned coach, Jürgen Kopp is the now famous Liverpool coach but whose name used to be the origin of local fotballers' saying 'We are very Kopptomistic) – and most of all about their Fastnacht carnival celebrations.

 Mainz is known to be the “Political” Carnival of Germany.
 Political satire is the whole focus of the parade and of the many costume balls or 'Sitzungen' or 'sittings' that take place leading up to the final Rosenmontag Parade.